nasa/cumulus/docs/deployment/postgres-database-deployment.md

 user_credentials_secret_arn = arn:aws:secretsmanager:us-east-1:xxxxx:secret:xxxxxxxxxx20210407182709367700000002-dpmpXA
 ```

-Note the output values for `admin_db_login_secret_arn` (and optionally `user_credentials_secret_arn`) as these provide the AWS KMS secret required to access the database as the administrative user and, optionally, the user database credentials Cumulus requires as well.
+Note the output values for `admin_db_login_secret_arn` (and optionally `user_credentials_secret_arn`) as these provide the AWS Secrets Manager secret required to access the database as the administrative user and, optionally, the user database credentials Cumulus requires as well.

 The content of each of these secrets are is in the form: